 He moved with his wife from Seattle to a farm in Olympia near Woodard Bay in 2000, where they enjoyed watching the great blue herons from the Woodard Bay colony.
 In 2006, they moved to their current residence in West Olympia, where their daughter was born.
 From their front porch, they enjoyed watching the West Bay colony during their raucous breeding season, and followed with increasing concern the progressive destruction of their nesting grounds.
 That concern led to the establishment of the Olympia Coalition for Ecosystems Preservation, focused on protecting, preserving and restoring key ecosystems in Olympia, WA.
 Daniel has acted as president of OCEP since its inception.

-Sarah is the Restoration Director for OlyEcosystems, where she is in charge of planning and coordinating the restoration actions (including monthly volunteer work parties) in the West Bay Woods.
-She is passionate about the conservation and restoration of the sensitive shoreline forest, and hopeful for the future of green space along the edge of the Deschutes Estuary.
+Sarah is the Vice President and Restoration Director for OlyEcosystems, where she is in charge of planning and coordinating the restoration actions (including regular volunteer work parties) in the West Bay Woods.
+She is passionate about conserving pockets of wilderness within our urban environments, where ecological, social and educational priorities can all be met through easily accessible restoration, recreation and outdoor learning.

 A Northwest native, Marijean Holland is an OlyEcosystems Founding Board Member and currently serves as Treasurer.
 Her awareness of ecosystems’ importance increased when the Pacific Great Blue Heron, red fox, and other wildlife in her Northwest Olympia backyard became threatened by pending land development.

 Marijean recently retired from her position as a Program Manager for the State of Washington Office of Insurance Commissioner.
 Previously, Marijean taught Quality Improvement Strategies for Xerox Corporation and Group Health Cooperative.
 Marijean is an alumna of the University of Michigan Ann Arbor.